-- abdominal obesity (i.e. “spare tire” syndrome);
+- Abdominal obesity (i.e., “spare tire” syndrome)

-- dyslipidemia (low HDL, high LDL and high triglycerides);
+- Dyslipidemia (low HDL, high LDL, and high triglycerides)

-- high blood pressure;
+- High blood pressure

-- high blood sugar (fasting above 100 mg/dL, Hb1Ac above 5.5);
+- High blood sugar (fasting above 100 mg/dL, Hb1Ac above 5.5)

-- a tendency to form blood clots.
+- A tendency to form blood clots

 The subjective symptoms of diabesity include (but aren’t limited to):